 A Common Plastic Comes Under Scrutiny

-Polycarbonate plastic is long-lasting, impact-resistant, and clear, making it a perfect material for baby bottles, refillable water bottles, sippy cups, and many other food and beverage containers.
+Polycarbonate plastic is long-lasting, impact-resistant, and clear.
+This makes it a perfect material for baby bottles, refillable water bottles, sippy cups, and many other food and beverage containers.
 It is also found in eyeglass lenses, compact discs, dental sealants, and plastic dinnerware.
 And, as a resin, it forms the protective lining for metal food and beverage cans.

 Is BPA use common?

-Polycarbonate plastic is found almost everywhere in modern life, and BPA is one of the highest-volume chemicals produced worldwide.
+Polycarbonate plastic is found almost everywhere in modern life.
+And BPA is one of the highest-volume chemicals produced worldwide.
 Polycarbonate plastic has proved a handy substitute for glass and ceramic containers.
-Glass and ceramic can break or can be difficult to clean.
+Glass and ceramic can break or can be hard to clean.
 Polycarbonate plastic bottles can be sterilized easily and don't soak up odors.
 As a resin, polycarbonate lines the insides of most canned foods.
 This includes baby formula.

 Other types of plastics are also used as food and beverage containers.
 You can tell one plastic from another by the recycling triangle stamped on the container (usually on the bottom).
 Polycarbonate usually containers carry a No. 7.

 In a 2003-04 health survey, the CDC made a surprising discovery.
 It found BPA in the urine of nearly 93% of the more than 2,500 people tested.
 The survey evaluated children 6 years of age and older, teens, and adults.
 Females had significantly higher levels of BPA than did males.
 Children had the highest levels.